Below are answers to the questions we hear most frequently.

 - Must I complete IGETC to be eligible for a UC Davis TAG?

-- Completion of IGETC is not a requirement to qualify for the UC Davis TAG.
+- Completion of the Intersegmental General Education Transfer Curriculum (IGETC) is not a requirement for the UC Davis TAG.

 IGETC generally works well for students planning to pursue a Bachelor of Arts major with few units of lower-division preparation.
 Bachelor of Science degrees and higher-unit majors often have extensive lower-division course preparation.
-In these cases, although IGETC is accepted, the UC Davis General Education (GE) pattern is the best choice.
-Learn more on assist.org or the UC Davis General Catalog.
+Learn more about general education requirements in the UC Davis General Catalog or through assist.org.

 - What if my California community college does not offer a required course?

-- Whenever your current/primary community college listed on your TAG does not offer a course required for UC Davis selection, you are encouraged to seek comparable courses at another California community college, if possible.
+- If your current/primary CCC does not offer a course required for UC Davis selection, you are encouraged to seek comparable courses at another CCC.
+If, according to assist.org, a required course is not available at any CCC, UC Davis will waive that course requirement for TAG applicants.

-If ASSIST identifies a comparable course but your community college is unsure of course availability during the upcoming academic year, include the course in your academic plan and include a comment on your UC TAG application.
+If ASSIST identifies a comparable course at your current/primary CCC but your CCC is unsure of course availability during the upcoming academic year, include the course in your academic plan and include a comment on your TAG application.
 You will later be instructed to complete the UC Transfer Academic Update (TAU) to advise us of changes to your planned course schedule.

 - I'm interested in the Marine and Coastal Science major.
 Which college should I apply to?

-- Marine and Coastal Science is a cross-college major offered in the colleges of Agricultural and Environmental Sciences, Biological Sciences and Letters and Science.
-Students choosing this major must identify an area of focus in order to select the appropriate major/college pairing on the UC TAG application:
+- Because Marine and Coastal Science is a cross-college major offered through three of our academic colleges, students must identify an area of focus in order to select the appropriate major/college pairing:

-*Students are subject to selective major requirements within the College of Biological Sciences.
+*This focus is subject to selective major requirements within the College of Biological Sciences.
+Visit our TAG Majors page at right for details.

 - Once I submit the TAG may I attend a college or university other than a California community college?

-- No. TAGs are intended for students who are established students at California community colleges.
+- No. TAGs are only available to students enrolled at California community colleges.

 - When will I receive my TAG decision?